GLOBAL MARKETS-Wall St keeps its poise ahead of Fed's last rate decision for 2022

 Susannah Streeter, senior markets analyst at Hargreaves Lansdown, said investors were in a "wait-and-see mood" ahead of the Fed rate decision.

-"There was that pop we saw in markets, but then there's a realisation perhaps dawning that it's not necessarily going to be an easy path ahead... it's a long way down," she said of U.S. inflation.
+"There was that pop we saw in markets, but then there's a realization perhaps dawning that it's not necessarily going to be an easy path ahead ... it's a long way down," she said of U.S. inflation.

 "It's hard to see where more good news is going to come from on the inflation front," said Jonas Goltermann, senior global markets economist at Capital Economics.
 "The question for next year is are we going to get all the way back down to 2%."